Beatriz Urraca, PhD

 - tel: 610-499-1112

-Find answers to frequently asked questions about the gender and women’s studies major at Widener.
+Find answers to frequently asked questions about the gender, women, and sexuality studies major at Widener.

 If you have additional questions, please contact us by phone or e-mail (see contact information on left) or schedule a visit.

 Do you enjoy being challenged by questions no one has asked you before?

 In pursuing gender, women, and sexuality studies, you will acquire the analytical skills needed to reevaluate social concepts that affect one’s personal identity, such as race, ethnicity, age, or disability and discover how they are all jointly affected by gender.
 You will better understand men’s and women’s lives through the lenses of a variety of disciplines and learn in a vibrant interdisciplinary environment that draws on a vast variety of perspectives that address larger issues of social justice.
 You will also benefit from small class sizes, personal attention from faculty and advisors, and connection to life-changing experiential learning, international travel courses, and leadership development opportunities.